johnolos/rust-workshop/README.md

 Before we proceed with making a complete synthesizer, we wish to implement a graphical representation of the soundwaves we generate.

 ### Some theory: Communication between threads
-Since real time audio comes with some demands, the processing is done in a  thread separate from the UI-thread.
+Since real time audio comes with performance demands, the audio processing is done in a thread separate from the UI-thread.
 Therefore, we need to communicate the generated sound wave to the UI-thread where it will be rendered on the screen.

 In many languages the communication between threads are primarily done by limiting resource access, often by the use of mutexes.
 This limits the access to reading and modifying a resource to one thread at a time, making all other threads await their turn.
 Applications using this strategy often have problems with data races, deadlocks and starvation, and debugging these can be a challenge.